Skip to main content Skip to site search

 Benefits of mediation

 The mediation process greatly benefits those in an ongoing landlord-tenant relationship since both parties participate in creating a mutually agreeable solution.
-This process fosters a better long-term relationship.
+This process contributes to a better long-term relationship.

 How mediation works

-The Rent Board will then contact the other party and, if they are agreeable, will schedule a date for the mediation that is convenient for both parties.
+The Rent Board will then contact the other party and, if they agree, will schedule a date for the mediation that is convenient for both parties.
 Most mediations take place within two to four weeks from the date the parties agree to mediate.
-The mediation will take place at the Rent Board's offices.
-Parties can also participate via phone or an internet-enabled device.
-The mediation will be conducted by a Rent Board staff member, who will listen to each party's concerns.
+The mediation will take place on Zoom, unless both parties request that the mediation take place in person.
+The mediation will be conducted by a qualified Rent Board mediator, who will listen to each party's concerns.
 The staff member will help the parties try to work out a mutually agreeable solution and develop ways to communicate more effectively.
 If an agreement is reached, it will be written up for the parties to sign.

 Learn more